Unreal II: The Awakening: Gameplay

 In XMP, players can choose to spawn as one of three character classes.
 The classes have several different attributes, such as speed, armor and weapons.
 All classes have a stamina bar and the ability to sprint; sprinting roughly doubles the player's base speed (determined by their class) and depletes their stamina bar at a constant rate.
 In vehicles this is represented instead by a turbo bar, activated by the driver with the same key.
 The player's speed is represented by a tall blue bar to the lower left of the HUD and an abstract value next to it; stamina is represented by the short yellow bar to the immediate right of the speed indicator.

 XMP has three vehicles: Raptor, Harbinger and Juggernaut.
 Like the player classes, each vehicle type has specific advantages and disadvantages over the other ones, like speed, armor and weaponry.
 Driving a vehicle or firing a vehicle weapon uses energy from the team's reserve.
 Throughout the battlefields are deployment points at which players can spawn after being killed.
 Most deploy points can be hacked like generators and hence taken over by the opposing team.
 Deployables can be deployed by a Tech or a Gunner.
-The Tech can place automatic weapons and force fields.
-The Gunner can place mines.
+The Tech can place automatic weapons and force fields, while The Gunner can place mines.

 Reception

 The game sold over 100,000 units in the German market by August 2003.
 In the United Kingdom, it sold 40,000 units during the first half of 2003, which made it the fourth-best-selling computer game during the period.
 Kristan Reed of GamesIndustry.biz wrote that Unreal II's performance was "less than inspiring after the hype and expectation", and that "a slow descent into budget territory awaits the game".
-In a 2019 retrospective, Hardcore Gaming stated that "Unreal II isn’t a bad game on its own, it’s just a different one".
+In a 2019 retrospective, Hardcore Gaming 101 stated that "Unreal II isn't a bad game on its own, it's just a different one".